The Regis School of the Sacred Heart: Academics

 The academics is based on the same core subjects throughout a student's tenure at Regis.
 This is more strongly influenced with specific educational programs that are used through textbooks.
 Specific programs provide a strong base of knowledge for Regis students.
 Many teachers also try to provide their own form of a structured and well-managed curriculum for their own subject.
 As of 1993 all students are required to take Catholic religion classes and attend Catholic religious services.
 Non-Catholic students take the classes as a form of academic education.

 Athletics

 Photo of the athletics field at Regis.

 Kindergarten and lower school athletics are organized and coached by parent volunteers.
 The boys play soccer in the fall, basketball in the winter, and baseball in the spring.

-Middle school athletics are organized and coached by Gary Holub, the school's athletic director.
 Through tryouts, boys may be selected to junior varsity and varsity teams.
 Middle school students also play soccer and basketball, but substitute rugby for baseball.

 Additional fees, for referees, uniforms, and league fees are required for each team a student joins.
 The Knights play in the Southwest conference of the Greater Houston Catholic Sports Association.